 Great Coastal Gate and Fat Margaret tower

-The museum focuses on the all-important sea-faring aspect of Estonia’s history, displaying such things as Neolithic fishing gear, antique diving equipment, and even the entire wheelhouse from a 1950s-era trawler.
-The extensive museum covers four floors of the historic Fat Margaret’s cannon tower.
+These days Fat Margaret’s cannon tower is home to the Estonian Maritime Museum, which provides a detailed look at the all-important sea-faring aspect of Estonia’s history, displaying such things as Neolithic fishing gear, antique diving equipment, and even the entire wheelhouse from a 1950s-era trawler.
+The extensive museum covers four floors of the historic tower.

 The origins of Fat Margaret's name are a mystery.
 Some theories insist it was named for one of its larger cannons, while others hint at a cook called Margaret who once worked here.